AZLisme/sihoo/README.md

 Python 2 is **not** supported.

 All the python version prior to 3.4 are not tested, they may work fine, or not (more likely).

-Sihoo uses Tornado to handle tens of thousands live connection from browser, but only for this part.

-Regular web requests are handled by Flask.

 PostgresSQL and Redis is the database backend, they persistent, cache and backup all the data.